HTTP API

 "variableStr" : "{#def = d.id}",

-// Static or dynamic file name returned on the `content-disposition` header.
+// OPTIONAL - Static or dynamic file name returned in the `content-disposition` header (the output extension is appended automatically).
 More info (string)

-// List of enumerations with to use with convEnum formatter (object)
+// OPTIONAL - List of enumerations to use with the convEnum formatter (object)

 "enum" : {